danfuzz/samizdat/doc/samizdat-0.md

 This is the specification for the language known as "Samizdat Layer 0".
-The language is meant to provide a syntactically and semantically minimal way to build up and manipulate low layer Samizdat data.
+The language is meant to provide a syntactically and semantically minimal way to build up and manipulate low-layer Samizdat data.

-Samizdat Layer 0 is run by translating it into low layer Samizdat data, as specified here, and running it with the indicated library bindings.
+Samizdat Layer 0 is run by translating it into low-layer Samizdat data, as specified here, and running it with the indicated library bindings.